jan-ru/yr2_abstracts/highlighted_abstracts4pdf.md

 ## Title

-Toward Agile Business Process Management: Description of Concepts and a Proposed Definition (@bernardojuniorAgileBusinessProcess2023)
+Toward Agile Business Process Management: Description of Concepts and a Proposed Definition (@bernardojunior2023AgileBusinessProcess)

 ## Abstract

 Business Process Management (\hl{BPM}) needs to be adjusted quickly and flexibly to cope with the dynamics of the business environment, so the demand for the incorporation of agility has reached \hl{BPM}.
 To contribute to the theoretical consolidation of Agile \hl{BPM}, it is necessary to develop a conceptualization for the term, that is, to describe the essential attributes for its understanding.
 Communicating the meaning of the concept in reduced words occurs through the definition, so the main objective of this study is to develop a scientific definition for Agile \hl{BPM}.
 This study was performed in three phases.
 First, a systematic literature review was conducted to investigate how the scientific literature has addressed Agile \hl{BPM}.
 Next, a deductive analysis was performed to conceptualize Agile \hl{BPM}.
 In the third phase, a consultation with experts was conducted to refine the conceptual view and critique a tentative definition, preceded by judges' analysis to consolidate the definition.
-As a result, the concept of Agile \hl{BPM} was elaborated, and based on the reduction of this conceptualization, a scientific definition was presented which describes that Agile \hl{BPM} is ``the promotion of \hl{BPM} in which practitioners stimulate change quickly and flexibly in order to meet organizational demands with \hl{compliance} and provide a better customer experience''.
+As a result, the concept of Agile \hl{BPM} was elaborated, and based on the reduction of this conceptualization, a scientific definition was presented which describes that Agile \hl{BPM} is “the promotion of \hl{BPM} in which practitioners stimulate change quickly and flexibly in order to meet organizational demands with \hl{compliance} and provide a better customer experience”.
 There is a pioneering spirit in the present study regarding the deliberate conceptualization of Agile \hl{BPM}, which provides the basis for discussion of the topic, and helps scientific dissemination through a definition, contributing to the development of a theory of Agile \hl{BPM}.

 ## Keywords